huntse/uncarved/content/articles/practical_ocaml.md

 My experience learning ocaml has been pretty enjoyable so far.
-A friend told me about Jason Hickey's pdf book [Introduction][5] to the Objective Caml Programming Language which is commendably brief and has really helped as I go on to try ocaml further.
-The second thing that has helped is that I have discovered [rlwrap,][6] so the toploop is no longer such an unfriendly place to be.
+A friend told me about Jason Hickey's pdf book [Introduction to the Objective Caml Programming Language][5] which is commendably brief and has really helped as I go on to try ocaml further.
+The second thing that has helped is that I have discovered [rlwrap][6], so the toploop is no longer such an unfriendly place to be.

 Furthermore, I have split the pricer that I [began][7] developing